-- 🔪 Developing and monitoring social and environmental responsibility programs. - Acting as the secretariat for the ESG Working Group. - Coordinating and implementing future updates to the action plan for the implementation of the Sustainability Policy (or ESG Policy). - 🔪 Disseminating the guidelines of said Policy to all departments and employees. - 🔪 Sharing said Policy with the external stakeholders. - Neurophysical channels.
-Neurophysical channels and challenges associated with its implementation through our official channels.
+- Developing and monitoring social and environmental responsibility programs. - Acting as the secretariat for the ESG Working Group. - Coordinating and implementing future updates to the action plan for the implementation of the Sustainability Policy (or ESG Policy). - Disseminating the guidelines of said Policy to all departments and employees. - Sharing said Policy with the external stakeholders. - 🔪 Publishing the Policy and reporting progress and challenges associated with its implementation through our official channels.